Frequently asked questions

 “Just look fresh” -Mikey

 Linen encouraged, jackets & heels very optional.
-Short dress or chic sets are perfect.
+Short dresses or chic sets are perfect.
 The venue is sand/grass, so be mindful with footwear choices.

 Outlawed for boys: flip flops, golf polos, & apple watches (sorry -Mollie)